TsukiGva2/stackish/README.md

 - It's not designed around cells (no size/memory constraints)
 - It's not designed to be fast (optimization is not the main focus right now)

+Although i intend to keep my implementation closer to standard forth in the future.
+But for this i need to get a deeper understanding, which i'm still developing.

 ## Objectives/Vision

 The language is designed to integrate with the shell environment